khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 " allowfullscreen></iframe>
 </div>

-1. The maximum height of the expanded level 2 and level 3 area is 170px.
-Scroll is set to overflow: auto.
+1. A maximum height is set for the expanded level 2 and level 3 area with overflow scrolling set to `auto`.
-1. A scrim visual indicator overlays the bottom of the scroll area when the content height excedes the maximun height.
+1. A scrim visual indicator overlays the bottom of the scroll area when the content height exceeds the maximum height.
 The scrim is hidden once the end of the scrolling content is reached.

 ## Hierarchy